 Sub Removing_Trailing_Spaces() MsgBox ("After RTrim:" & RTrim(" trailing spaces in text ")) End Sub

 ➤ in the code,

 1 – start the macro procedure by declaring the Sub name.
 You can assign any name to the code.

 2 – display the string without any trailing spaces in a message box.

 ➤ Press F5 to run the Macro and it brings out a message box depicting the function’s outcome.
 And you can compare the result with the TRIM function as it removes all types of spaces but RTrim doesn’t.

-VBA RTrim function can fetch string from provided cell reference and then removes trailing spaces if there’s any in the string.
+VBA RTrim function can fetch string from the provided cell reference and then remove trailing spaces if there are any in the string.
 In this example, we have a text string in cell B3, and we want the trailed spaceless string in cell C3.
 To achieve this, execute the following sequences,

-➤ Write the following code in Microsoft Visual Basic window.
+➤ Write the following code in the Microsoft Visual Basic window.

 Sub Using_Formula_CellReference() Range("C3").Value = RTrim(Range("B3")) End Sub